 Practice safe computing

-- Installing up-to-date anti-virus/spyware software and a firewall on your computer will help make your CIBC Online Banking experience a safe one
+- Installing up-to-date anti-virus software, spyware software and a firewall on your computer will help make your CIBC Online Banking experience a safe one